tdeheurles/homecores/README.md

 ```

 - You can let `coreos_hostname=master1`, it just needs to be unique.
 - Enter the mask of your local network.
-Not your computer IP but the mask.
+This one is used to `grep` the ip_address after the start of CoreOS.
 - The third information is a bit more difficult to found.
 It's a vagrant configuration that can be found with a virtualbox tool :
   - run a new CLI (GitBash or another)
   - go to the virtualbox installation